DarkGuySM/ScCSVTool/README.md

 # ScCSVTool
 This tool can decompress and compress (yet to be implemented) CSV files from Supercell game APKs.
-These files are stored as compressed in the app and need to be decompressed for editing.
+These files are sometimes stored as compressed in the app and need to be decompressed for editing.
 In future I plan to implement functionalities to compress and decompress .SC files (game textures) also.
 # For any help, you can contact me on discord Pain#5055
 # How to use
 # Prerequisites